CONSERVATION / ENVIRONMENT

 Of course, this is conservation at a refined and elegant level.
 There's no rugged, big-five experiences here.
 To really appreciate the beauty, the wonder and the survival strategies of the proteas, legumes, irises and succulents - and to see Nature's ecosystem-services at work at a sophisticated level - you need to get down on your hands and knees and look closely.
 But the rewards of doing so are enormous.

-The mountain stream running through The Retreat's property, which eventually feeds into the Gouritz River, is home to a number of species of indigenous fish - such as the slender, red-finned minnow and Cape galaxia - a fish that was here before the ancient supercontinent of Gondwanaland broke up and drifted apart.
-So, if you take a dip in the sparkling pools of our river, you might be lucky enough to have your toes tickled by the descendents of a fish that was swimming in these waters 120-million years ago!
+The mountain stream running through The Retreat's property, which eventually feeds into the Gouritz River, is home to a number of species of indigenous fish - such as the slender, red-finned minnow and Cape galaxia - a fish that was here before the ancient super-continent of Gondwanaland broke up and drifted apart.
+So, if you take a dip in the sparkling pools of our river, you might be lucky enough to have your toes tickled by the descendants of a fish that was swimming in these waters 120-million years ago!

 In keeping with the setting, The Retreat itself has a low carbon footprint, even though we offer all the modern amenities and comforts of home.
 Our water (mountain champagne!), comes from our crystal-clear, mountain stream; most of our electricity comes from the sun; we recycle almost everything, or make compost to enrich our own organic veggie patch.